-3. Trigonometry understand the relationship of the secant, cosecant and cotangent functions to cosine, sine and tangent, and use properties and graphs of all six trigonometric functions for angles of any magnitude use trigonometrical identities for the simplification and exact evaluation of expressions and in the course of solving equations, and select an identity or identities appropriate to the context, showing familiarity in particular with the use of: sec2θ = 1 + tan2θ and cosec2θ = 1 + cot2θ the expansions of sin(A ± B), cos(A ± B) and tan(A ± B) the formulae for sin 2A, cos 2A and tan 2A the expressions of a sin θ + b cos θ in the forms R sin(θ ± α) and R cos(θ ± α).
-4. Differentiation use the derivatives of e^x, ln x, sin x, cos x, tan x, together with constant multiples, sums, differences and composites differentiate products and quotients find and use the first derivative of a function which is defined parametrically or implicitly.
-5. Integration extend the idea of 'reverse differentiation' to include the integration of e^{ax+b}, 1/(ax+b), sin(ax + b), cos(ax + b) and sec2(ax + b) use trigonometrical relationships (such as double-angle formulae) to facilitate the integration of functions such as cos2 x integrate rational functions by means of decomposition into partial fractions (restricted to the types of partial fractions specified in paragraph 1 above) recognise an integrand of the form kf'(x)/f(x), and integrate, for example, x/(x2 + 1) or tan x recognise when an integrand can usefully be regarded as a product, and use integration by parts to integrate, for example, x sin 2x, x2 e^x or ln x use the trapezium rule to estimate the value of a definite integral, and use sketch graphs in simple cases to determine whether the trapezium rule gives an over-estimate or an under-estimate.
+3. Trigonometry understand the relationship of the secant, cosecant and cotangent functions to cosine, sine and tangent, and use properties and graphs of all six trigonometric functions for angles of any magnitude use trigonometrical identities for the simplification and exact evaluation of expressions and, in the course of solving equations, select an identity or identities appropriate to the context, showing familiarity in particular with the use of: sec2 θ = 1 + tan2 θ and cosec2 θ = 1 + cot2 θ the expansions of sin(A ± B), cos(A ± B) and tan(A ± B) the formulae for sin 2A, cos 2A and tan 2A the expressions of a sin θ + b cos θ in the forms R sin(θ ± α) and R cos(θ ± α).
+4. Differentiation use the derivatives of ex, ln x, sin x, cos x, tan x, together with constant multiples, sums, differences and composites differentiate products and quotients find and use the first derivative of a function which is defined parametrically or implicitly.
+5. Integration extend the idea of 'reverse differentiation' to include the integration of eax+b, 1/(ax+b), sin(ax+b), cos(ax+b) and sec2(ax+b) use trigonometrical relationships (such as double-angle formulae) to facilitate the integration of functions such as cos2 x integrate rational functions by means of decomposition into partial fractions (restricted to the types of partial fractions specified in paragraph 1 above) recognise an integrand of the form kf'(x)/f(x), and integrate, for example, x2+1 recognise when an integrand can usefully be regarded as a product, and use integration by parts to integrate, for example, x sin 2x, x2 ex or ln x use a given substitution to simplify and evaluate either a definite or an indefinite integral use the trapezium rule to estimate the value of a definite integral, and use sketch graphs in simple cases to determine whether the trapezium rule gives an over-estimate or an under-estimate.